 - Graphics for manuscripts, posters and presentations

-Each biostatistician has a workstation equipped with the latest software for statistical analysis (SAS, R, S-Plus, StatXact, Stata, NCSS/PASS) and office productivity (LaTeX, Access, Excel, Outlook, PowerPoint, Word, MathType, Reference Manager).
-Their workstations are linked through a firewall-protected local area network with local servers providing data backup, file sharing, and network printing services.
-One server supports legacy statistical applications, a web-enabled patient randomization service, and a shared web/ftp server.
-Finally, all workstations have a wide-area network connection that provides a connection to the internet and online access to resources of the University of Pittsburgh and UPMC.
+Each biostatistician has a workstation equipped with the latest software for statistical analysis (SAS, R, S-Plus, Python, StatXact, Stata, NCSS/PASS) and office productivity (LaTeX, Access, Excel, Outlook, PowerPoint, Word, MathType, Reference Manager).
+Their workstations are linked through a firewall-protected local area network to servers at the Pitt Network Operations Center which provides data backup, file sharing, a web-enabled patient randomization service, and a web-based tool for sample size calculations for in vivo experiments.

 The BF no longer supports the Java Bryant-Day clinical trial design tool.
 The function freq_binom_two_bryantday_twostage in the R package EurosarcBayes, available from CRAN, provides these designs.